-Cattle (beef and dairy) rearing which takes place on 2.6 mio holdings with 32 animals on average accounts for about a third of total farm production in the Community (beef/veal 15%: milk 17%).
+Cattle (beef and dairy) rearing which takes place on 2.6 million holdings with 32 animals on average accounts for about a third of total farm production in the Community (beef/veal, 15%: milk, 17%).
 The vast majority of farms (between 80 and 90%) have less than 20 beef cattle and account for 45% of beef output.
 Many farms are involved in both beef and milk production.

 After reaching a trough in 1989, beef production is in the upward phase of the production cycle.
-Output increased by 6.3% in 1990 to 7.927 mio tonnes and is expected to increase further this year to 8.040 mlo tonnes (8.349 mlo tonnes including the five new German lander).
-Several factors have influenced a rapid resumption of output eg the switch to beef production on dairy holdings, a rise in slaughterweights due to the switch from veal to beef, and increased imports of caives, in particular from Eastern Europe (now subject to the safeguard clause to prevent market disturbance).
-The new reduction in milk quota decided in the 1991/92 price package will again increase slaughterings and may aggravate the situation.
+Output increased by 6.3% in 1990 to 7.927 million tonnes and is expected to increase further this year to 8.040 million tonnes (8.349 million tonnes including the five new German Länder).
+Several factors have influenced a rapid resumption of output, e.g. the switch to beef production on dairy holdings, a rise in slaughterweights due to the switch from veal to beef, and increased imports of calves, in particular from Eastern Europe (now subject to the safeguard clause to prevent market disturbance).
+The new reduction in the milk quota decided in the 1991/92 price package will again increase slaughterings and may aggravate the situation.
 Hence the phased approach to further milk quota reductions.

 At the same time internal consumption and external demand have weakened as a result of several developments related to changing consumer preferences and difficulties in third country markets.
-Intervention stocks have risen to a level of some 750,000 tonnes.
-Budgetary costs for this sector have increased rapidly over the last two years and now exceed 4 billion ECU annually.
+Intervention stocks have risen to a level of some 750 000 tonnes.
+Budgetary costs for this sector have increased rapidly over the last two years and now exceed ECU 4 billion annually.

-1. Prices and Premia
+1. Prices and premiums

-- a.
-The intervention price will be reduced by 15%.
-Of this price cut, 10% reflects the lower prices for inputs and the remaining 5% is considered necessary to maintain the competitive position of beef. - b.
-In order to compensate for the loss from this price reduction for more extensive beef producers, who will not be in a position to profit from the decreases in the price of cereals and concentrates, the current special premium for male bovines will be increased to 180 ECU per animal.
-The premium will be for the first 90 animals of every herd in three annual payments of 60 ECU during the life of the animal: ie between 6 and 9 months, between 18 and 21 months and between 30 and 33 months. - c.
-The annual suckler cow premium will be increased to 75 ECU per cow (with, as at present, the possibility of a national supplement of up to 25 ECU).
-As in the case of the beef premium, the aid will be limited to the first 90 animals of every herd, and will be paid for beef or dual purpose (beef/milk) breeds only.
+- (a) The intervention price will be reduced by 15%.
+Of this price cut, 10% reflects the lower prices for inputs and the remaining 5% is considered necessary to maintain the competitive position of beef. - (b) In order to compensate for the loss from this price reduction for more extensive beef producers, who will not be in a position to profit from the decreases in the price of cereals and concentrates, the current special premium for male bovines will be increased to ECU 180 per animal.
+The premium will be for the first 90 animals of every herd in three annual payments of ECU 60 during the life of the animal: i.e. between six and nine months, between 18 and 21 months and between 30 and 33 months. - (c) The annual suckler cow premium will be increased to ECU 75 per cow (with, as at present, the possibility of a national supplement of up to ECU 25.
+As in the case of the beef premium, the aid will be limited to the first 90 animals of every herd, and will be paid for beef or dual purpose (beef/milk) breeds only. - (d) Extensification criteria will be introduced for the special premium for male bovines and the suckler cow premium.
+Payment of premium is on condition that the following stocking rates are fully respected:

-- d.
-Extensification criteria will be introduced for the special premium for male bovines and the suckler cow premium.
-Payment of premium is on condition that the following stocking rates are fully respected: - less favoured areas : 1.4 LU per hectare of forage area. - "other" areas: 2 livestock units (LU) per hectare of forage area;
+- (i) less-favoured areas: 1.4 LU per hectare of forage area; - (ii) other areas: 2 LU per hectare of forage area.

-Dairy cows, suckier cows, male bovines and ewes will be included in the calculation of the stocking rate.
+Dairy cows, suckler cows, male bovines and ewes will be included in the calculation of the stocking rate.